santosharron/pearai-submodule/CONTRIBUTING-outdated.md

-Note: This file has been modified from its original contents. pearai-submodule is a fork of Continue (https://github.com/continuedev/continue).
+Note: This file has been modified from its original contents. dropstone-submodule is a fork of Continue (https://github.com/continuedev/continue).

 ## Updated Contributing Docs
 Go [here](https://github.com/trypear/pearai-master/blob/main/README.md) for the most up-to-date setup and contributing information.